Find Trade Colleges

 Postal Service Mail Sorter, Processor, and Processing Machine Operator

-Career Description Prepare incoming and outgoing mail for distribution.
+Example of Postal Service Mail Processing Machine Operator Job Prepare incoming and outgoing mail for distribution.
 Examine, sort, and route mail.
 Load, operate, and occasionally adjust and repair mail processing, sorting, and canceling machinery.
 Keep records of shipments, pouches, and sacks; and other duties related to mail handling within the postal service.

-Daily Life Of a Postal Service Mail Processing Machine Operator
+Postal Service Mail Processing Machine Operator Responsibilities

 • Bundle, label, and route sorted mail to designated areas, depending on destinations and according to established procedures and deadlines.